jlh040/fetch-rewards-coding-exercise/README.md

   - Example: `{payer: 'DANNON' points: 350, timestamp: '2017-05-13T08:30:45Z'}`
 - Returns `{ payer, points, timestamp }`
 - This route allows a user to create a transaction
+- Note that *payer* must be one of: 'DANNON', 'UNILEVER', or 'MILLER COORS' but this can easily be extended.

 ### GET /points
 - No requirements